 “We don’t have anything to add on this front.”

 Last week, Israeli decentralized cryptocurrency liquidity protocol Bancor publicized a cross-chain expansion from the ethereum to the EOS blockchain that will leverage EOS’s transaction speed and cost-savings.
-BancorX, the anticipated product in the move, will trade between ethereum and EOS tokens from ICOs and decentralized applications.
+BancorX, the anticipated product in the move, will trade between ethereum and EOS tokens issued from ICOs and decentralized applications.

 However, in an interview with ZenLedger CEO Pat Larsen, former Block.one technology VP Moss said EOS’s claims about processing “millions of transactions per second” might be “a lot of hyperbole” because “there are some physical limitations, like the speed of light.”

 The network could only conduct about 4,000 transactions at most at any given time, Moss clarified.

-As of June, ethereum ran 8 decentralized applications with 300 or more active users, while EOS ran three.
+As of June, ethereum ran 8 decentralized applications with 300 or more active users, and EOS ran three.
 Ethereum launched in 2015.

 Block.one did not respond to requests for comments about StrongBlock and the departures.